JanZrimec/DNA_strand_pairing_BorS/README.md

   * *NNinit* 	.. initialization parameter in the NN model (Santalucia 2004),
   * *gap* 	.. gap opening parameter.

-  During building of the matrix H, pointers to previous elements, from which the consequent elements were calculated, were continuously stored.
+  During building of the matrix *H*, pointers to previous elements, from which the consequent elements were calculated, were continuously stored.

-2. A traceback procedure was performed, where the greatest value in the last column or the last row in matrix H was found and the optimal path that led up to the maximum value was determined according to the array of pointers, stored while building H. The procedure was set to prefer a diagonal path without gap opening, since this corresponded to the NN strand pairing rules.
+2. A traceback procedure was performed, where the greatest value in the last column or the last row in matrix *H* was found and the optimal path that led up to the maximum value was determined according to the array of pointers, stored while building *H*.
+The procedure was set to prefer a diagonal path without gap opening, since this corresponded to the NN strand pairing rules.
 The optimal path represented the optimal pairing of sequences a and b depending on the dissociation energy of the structures.

 The BorS procedure tests all interactions between pairs of sequences that are determined as the most stable structural variants of the DNA with a lower dissociation energy.
 The following structural characteristics are output:
 * dissociation energy of DNA (*dG*),